Sohailm25/muhasabAI/README.md

 - **Conversation Flow**: Continue the conversation by responding to follow-up questions
 - **Action Items**: Generate practical, personalized action items based on your reflections
 - **Persistent Sessions**: Your conversations are saved for you to continue your reflective journey
+- **Audio Transcription**: Record and transcribe audio directly from your browser

 ## Prerequisites